Meeting Room Policy

 First priority of bookings of meeting room facilities will be reserved for Manchester City Library programs and activities or programs sponsored by the library.

 The Library meeting spaces can be reserved through the Library Office at the main library, Monday through Friday 1:30 – 4:30 p.m.
 Tours of meeting spaces can be arranged during the library building's operation hours.
 Requests for reservations can also be made online.

 All registering paperwork must be returned to the library for review and approval before reservation is confirmed.
-(See Room Reservation Form)
+(See Meeting Room Request Form)

 Scheduling of meeting rooms is on first come, first served basis.
 Reservations are limited to one booking per month by any one group or organization due to high demand.
 Rooms must be booked at least one week in advance, but not more than 6 months in advance.
 At the end of 5 months, groups may contact the Library to book additional meetings.
 Rooms must be reserved separately.
 Exceptions are at the discretion of the Director.